-This is an attempt to track (mostly for my benefit) all the technologies I used and everything else I've been doing in Computer Science
+This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

-For a more concise resume please see my LinkedIn page.
+For a more concise and professional resume please see my LinkedIn page.

-I have also an academic profile on ResearchGate, but I don't use it very often.
+I have also an academic profile on ResearchGate, but I use it rarely.

 Bash shell scripting, Python.

-RHEL / CentOS / CERN Scientific Linux, Fedora Linux, Debian / Ubuntu Linux.
+RHEL, CentOS, CentOS Stream, CERN Scientific Linux, Fedora Linux, Debian, Ubuntu Linux.

 VMware, KVM (libvirt), VirtualBox, Vagrant.